North American Journal -

 The Latest Issue

 Although to this point the Board has been reluctant to let go of a paper Journal - citing the warm fuzzy feeling of curling up with it and a cup of tea, the beauty of it sitting on a coffee table waiting to be read, and the power of sharing copies of it with new dancers at a retreat or event - the North American DUP board is coming to recognize the environmental and budgetary impacts of a large paper magazine.
-Accordingly, it is now planned to have the North American Journal continue on as an online e-journal, beginning with the 2012 issue.
-Going forward, this will include some of the many exciting multi-media elements that the online format makes possible.
+Accordingly, it is now planned to have the North American Journal continue on as an online e-journal, which will include some of the many exciting multi-media elements that the online format makes possible.

 Your participation helps make the Journal even more vibrant: periodically, a call goes out over the DancingPeace listserve and our membership email posting, asking for poetry, artwork, photographs and articles related to the Dances.
 Watch for that call and send in your most beautiful work – you could get published!
 If those don’t appeal, then consider becoming a member of Dances of Universal Peace, North America and supporting the Journal through your membership dollars.

-If you are not a member and would like to have a copy of the Journal, remember that it comes automatically with a membership in DUPNA.
-See Being a Member for more information.
+If you are not a member and would like to have a copy of the Journal, remember that it comes automatically with a membership or your contribution to DUPNA.
+See Supporting Dances of Universal Peace in North America for more information.
+Thank you!

 The North American Journal Archives